On This Page

 EPA has evaluated available information and has determined that both human exposures to contamination and migration of contaminated groundwater are under control at the Ferro Glass facility.
-The December 2009 groundwater sampling event showed levels of total cadmium and lead up to 110 ug/L and 310 ug/L, respectively, which are below the Pennsylvania Act 2 Medium-Specific Concentration of 500 ug/L for each contaminant when total dissolved solids are greater than 2500 ug/L. Dissolved cadmium and lead were either non-detect or below levels of concern.
-A remedy for the facility may be possible by the end of the year that includes institutional and engineering controls to restrict land use and on-site groundwater use.
+The November 2013 groundwater sampling event showed levels of total cadmium and lead up to 52.1 ug/L and 64.1 ug/L, respectively; however, dissolved cadmium and lead were not detected.

 In June 2004 an Environmental Indicator (EI) inspection was performed at the facility, which included a review of documentation on previous site investigations and a site visit.
 Historically, high levels of metals—particularly lead, cadmium, and chromium—have been the contaminants of concern at the site.
-Several soil removals occurred in the 1990s and 2000s that eliminated the possibility of metals contamination reaching groundwater; however, in certain areas of the site groundwater had already become contaminated with metals.
-Since 2004, levels of dissolved metal contaminants in groundwater have been consistently below levels of concern at the facility.
+Several soil removals due to lead and cadmium exceedances occurred in the 1990s and 2000s as part of building expansion projects.
+Since 2004, levels of dissolved metal contaminants in groundwater have been below levels of concern at the facility.